helio-fm/helio-sequencer/Docs/refactoring.md

 ![inscale-transposition]

 The notes which are out of scale will be aligned up or down to the nearest in-scale keys.

-More generally, you can think of it as "transposition using highlighted rows only".
-For example, when the scales highlighting [flag](tips-and-tricks.md#scales-highlighting) is turned off, it can be useful in microtonal temperaments to transpose notes using only those keys which [approximate](configs.md#temperaments) the 12-tone scale.
+You can think of it as "transposition using highlighted rows only".

 #### Align to scale